genebarsukov/MadFuzzWebScraper/README.md

 * Headline container - link wrapper
 * Headline - link url
  2. For parsing each article page
-* Article page container	: all content wrapper
+* Article page container	- all content wrapper
-* Article title container: title wrapper
+* Article title container - title wrapper
-* Article title: title data
+* Article title - title data
-* Article author container: author wrapper
+* Article author container - author wrapper
-* Article author: author data
+* Article author - author data
-* Article body container: text snippet wrapper
+* Article body container - text snippet wrapper
-* Article body: text snippet
+* Article body - text snippet

 This project is coupled with a web console (sold separately) where the user can create a new source and enter these parameters quickly and easily.
 The user can then run the new scraper they created from the console and view the log to see if he was able to get data